 “And the persistence award for 5k run goes to Mr Lukasz Olczyk, who was the last to cross the finish line, yet made it!”

 And then they’ve noticed it was my birthday, so a song was in order.
 That’s me faking cheering during that very moment, wearing a customized XL t-shirt my friends gave me.

-I had many reasons for my result.
-Just the day before, I returned from a trip to Asia, so I could blame the jet lag.
-Thing is, it doesn’t affect me.
+I had many excuses for my result.
+Just the day before, I returned from a trip to Hong Kong, so I could blame the jet lag.
+Thing is, it doesn’t really affect me.
+Never did.
 I was also a bit ill, so it affected my performance too, clearly.
 Though it was just a slight cold.
 Also, the surface was slippery, forcing me to be extra cautious.

 These were not excuses.
 These were lies.

 As I stood there embarrassed, I knew exactly what was the point.

 No wonder my results were that bad.

 It was one of the greatest things that could’ve happened to me back then.
 I told to myself “hell no, this will NEVER happen again”.
 Unprecedented surge of commitment pushed trainings to the top of my priorities, where it remains to this day.

 Nowadays, I can run half-marathon at a way faster pace than that 5k.
 Without looking like dying (though perception may vary).